NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 ***Integration*** : As with typical SPH fluid implementation, a Symplectic Integrator is needed, the Leapfrog scheme is specified in the assignment.

 ***Tank Boundaries*** : As the fluid is dropped into a open tank boundary, I can just use the plane equation with 3 Planes and specified q and normal vectors, and use only eval at certain positions defined by tank bounds.
 Can use collider from cloth class for this and loop over planes to eval for each tank side.
 Using planes makes adjusting the tank bounds at runtime easier.
+However we need to only eval for particles whom like along the planes length/height and for some depth (so fluid can splash out of the tank and down the sides) else the planes will bound off to infinite depth either side of the tank.

 ***Inflow***: Square of particles in grid pattern to define initial cube of fluid can jitter them if needed to stratify initial positions.